-In January 2019, I begin work on a new EU (Horizon 2020) study led by a Greek team.
-MyPal: Fostering Palliative Care of Adults and Children with Cancer through Advanced Patient Reported Outcome Systems, will utilise advanced information and communication technologies to improve patient/professional ‘closed-loop’ feedback with an overall aim of improving quality of life and a more integrated, patient-centred interface between people living with cancer and the professionals involved in their care.
-I will co-lead the dissemination work stream for this study with Prof Sheila Payne.
+In January 2019, I began work on a new EU (Horizon 2020) study led by a Greek team.
+MyPal: Fostering Palliative Care of Adults and Children with Cancer through Advanced Patient Reported Outcome Systems, is studying advanced information and communication technologies to improve patient/professional ‘closed-loop’ feedback with an overall aim of improving quality of life and a more integrated, patient-centred interface between people living with cancer and the professionals involved in their care.
+I co-lead the dissemination work stream for this study with Prof Sheila Payne.

 In addition to the above, I have on-going interests in bereavement including such questions as: how is this assessed, how do we identify and respond to prolonged grief, what are the most effective interventions for bereaved people and how should these be delivered?
 I am also interested in the specific palliative and end of life care needs of lesbian, gay, bisexual and trans (LGBT) people.

 I have experience and expertise in qualitative case study and mixed methods approaches, and have additional interests in action research and grounded theory.